-Nobody quite embodies the Eighties like the ‘Material Girl’ from Detroit, Madonna Louise Ciccone.
+Nobody quite embodies the 1980s like the ‘Material Girl’ from Detroit, Madonna Louise Ciccone.

 Throughout the 1980s Madonna showed herself to be a supreme manipulator of style and her own image – eventually earning more money in that decade than any other female pop artist, and appearing in the same year in both a nude pictorial in Penthouse magazine and on the cover of Time magazine.

 One of her first hits was the provocative song Like A Virgin (1984).
 The accompanying video was a self-conscious and calculatedly sexy cocktail with Madonna’s ‘coy’ lace undies and navel display set against the faux naivety of the lyrics and the symbolism of the crucifix.

 That was followed by a string of successes that she promoted with a knowing, ironic and erotic image.
 When it was discovered that she had starred in a low-budget soft porn film, A Certain Sacrifice, in 1979 her record sales actually rose!

 Madonna was one of the few performers in the 1980s who possessed a talent for popularising underground trends just before they hit the mainstream.

 In the mid-1980s she broadened her scope and appeared in a number of films, including Desperately Seeking Susan (1985) and Dick Tracy (1990).
 Her movies were slammed by critics and her videos were slammed by the Vatican but she didn’t care.